California County Voting Requirements: Preparing for the 2022 US Election

 Or couldn’t come soon enough, depending on who you ask these days.

-California’s primary election is slated for early voting for the 2020 US election (March 3, 2020 to be exact) and will overlap with the standard early nominating states of Iowa, South Carolina, Nevada and New Hampshire.
+California’s primary election is slated for early voting for the US election and will overlap with the standard early nominating states of Iowa, South Carolina, Nevada and New Hampshire.
 That completely changes the election landscape, as America’s largest state becomes a player in the long march to the presidential nomination.

 Each of the 58 counties in California will have to be organized a lot earlier than previous elections.
 To add to the list, there are numerous standards every county needs to meet in order to ensure that the seven million California residents who can’t speak English fluently, can access a voting machine in their preferred language.